albarji/neural-style-docker/README.md

 	nvidia-docker run --rm -v $(pwd):/images neural-style -backend cudnn -cudnn_autotune -content_image /images/content.png -style_image /images/style.png -output_image /images/output.png

 In order to take full advantage of the cudnn libraries (also included in the image) the options -backend cudnn -cudnn_autotune are always recommended.

+### Generating variants

+Running the command

+	nvidia-docker run --rm --entrypoint python neural-style variants.py

+will generate several variants of the same image blends, for different neural-style parameters.
+This is useful for producing several versions of the same blend and afterwards hand-picking the best one.
+Run this command with the -h option to obtain usage help.

 ## Use as server